 In an intersex person, we do not always have typical secondary sex characteristics, due to our bodies being intersex.
 Some of us can have a mixture of male and female traits and appear both male and female.
 However, some intersex people can appear very typical to the expectations of male and female.

 Now that you know these FIVE things I will answer: Am I Transgender?

 Here is my grand conclusion after educating myself about transgender, and talking to many trans women and trans men.

 So, what happened to me?

 I was born intersex in 1967, and assigned female at birth, and raised female.
 You can read more about my form of intersex here in my autobiography.
 As a young child, I had to go to therapy due to “gender confusion” and what they diagnosed as a “reversal problem” and being perceptually handicap.
 You see, I thought I was a boy.

 I first blocked my testosterone and took female hormones, so that it would help my intersex body to appear more female.
 I did these things to conform to appearing female from the 1980’s to 2014.
 It was not all misery appearing female.
 I liked makeup, beautiful hairstyles, and even the ways of feminine dress up.
 This was my gender expression.
 I never felt female.

 All the things I was doing to live as and appear female, lead to great sickness, disability and a complete loss of my true identity.
 Since October of 2014, I have stopped doing everything female.

 I now allow my own androgens that are created by my adrenals and my ovaries/gonads.
 I also stopped taking any supplemental female hormones.
 By December of 2014, I started injecting more testosterone.
 This has lead to more secondary sex characteristics known as “masculine features.”
-I would call this self-determination of my true gender; since I knew, as a young child I was a boy even if my body was intersex.
+I would call this self-determination of my true gender; since I knew as a young child I was a boy even if my body was intersex.